 - To make time to look after yourself.
 YOU are important too.

 - You might feel helpless at times, but just being there is important in itself.

 - That you may need support too, so that you can continue to be supportive.
 It can be hard to see someone you care about in pain and distress.
 Being able to talk to someone in confidence can make a big difference.

 If you need information, guidance or to seek support contact Rape Crisis Scotland’s national helpline on 08088 01 03 02 (freephone, 5pm – midnight every day).
-We offer family, friends and partners face-to-face support of 6 weekly or fortnightly 50 minute sessions with a support worker.
+We offer family, friends and partners face-to-face support of up to 6 weekly or fortnightly 50 minute sessions with a support worker.